 Andrew noticed his wife’s fears intensified exponentially after the birth of their first child.
-Their son was not allowed to play at neighbor’s houses because she was afraid he would be abused by other kids.
+Their son was not allowed to play at neighbor’s houses because she was afraid other kids would abuse him.
 The curtains at their house were drawn during the day because she convinced herself if they weren’t someone would kidnap him.
 Family members weren’t allowed to take care of him because they secretly didn’t like her and would say negative things to the child about his mother.
 Even the mailman was in a plot to “destroy her” and “take her son away” because she felt he was too friendly with the young boy.

-Andrew agreed to install cameras in the house, let her listen in on private conversations he made on the phone with his family, and tolerated the constant barrage of questions about every minor decision he made.
+Andrew agreed to install cameras in the house, let her listen in on private conversations he made on the phone with his family and tolerated the constant barrage of questions about every minor decision he made.
 But no matter what he said, Alice was not satisfied and routinely accused him of dishonesty, disloyalty, malicious deception, and disrespect.
-Embarrassed by his wife’s paranoia and unsure how to help the situation, Andrew withdrew from family and friends simply to make his life easier and less frustrating.
+Embarrassed by his wife’s paranoia and unsure of how to help the situation, Andrew withdrew from family and friends simply to make his life more comfortable and less frustrating.

 Tired of his wife’s seemingly unnatural behavior and missing the way things used to be, Andrew finally reached out for help from a therapist.
 After describing his life, it was suggested that Alice might have Paranoid Personality Disorder.
 Here are some more signs that can help you recognize it: